msk2017ai/msk2017ai/README.md

    - 💞️   my `cool` Business Systems and Data (`domain knowledge`) understanding gained by working with many Industry systems of Telecom, Automotive, Manufacturing and Logistics, Banking and Finance.

-   - 👀   my `all around skills and role road` involving Governance of Teams, Product Ownership, Managing  Delivery and Teams, Application Design and Development, Deployment and Support, Data Modeler, Data Engineering, Data Science, (Azure) Machine Learning and Analytics.
+   - 👀   my `all mix of skills and career journey` involving Governance of AI Teams, Product Ownership, Predictive Modelling, and Insights Identification,  Data Science and Analytics, Managing  Teams delivery, Application Design, and development, Some parts of Data Modelling and Engineering .

    - 👋   my `intuitive problem solving skills` using Data and Analytical Tools and Techniques.

-   - 📫   my `mixed stack of skills`, I can work on platforms in both on-prem and cloud as well in any of these - Data Design and Architecture, Application Design & Architecture, Cloud Migrations, Machine Learning as well.
-Expertise on Azure Cloud- Azure Data Factory, Azure BLOBs, Azure Machine Learning Studio, Azure Databricks and all other Azure Stack.
-Certified on Google Cloud Platform as an Architect. `my tools` are Visual Studio Code, Anaconda Python (Jupyter Notebook), Apache Airflow, gitlab, azure devops, mlflow.
+   - 📫   my `mixed stack of skills`, I can work on different domains and can quick adapt myself `my tools` are Visual Studio Code, Anaconda Python (Jupyter Notebook), Apache Airflow, gitlab, azure devops, mlflow.

    - 🌱   my `unique qualification` as I hold my bachelor's in Engineering degree and a Master's in Business Administration, which is always helping me in grasping business quickly, align with business goals, achieving   excellance in line with what is entrusted.